 Germ Defence was accessed by a large number of users across 129 countries, primarily from the UK.
 This demonstrates substantial public interest in adopting appropriate infection control behaviors in the home during the COVID-19 pandemic.
 After using Germ Defence, all groups reported intentions to increase the frequency of their infection control behaviors, including handwashing.

 Except for handwashing, self-reported infection control behaviors in the home were only reported ‘sometimes/quite often’ regardless of whether people were seeking to protect themselves, concerned about demonstrating COVID-19 symptoms, had a household member showing symptoms, or were seeking to protect a high-risk household member.
-The frequency of wearing face coverings was consistently lowest of the behaviors, while cleaning/disinfecting was the most frequently reported of the behaviors outside of handwashing.
+The frequency of wearing face coverings was consistently the lowest of the behaviors, while cleaning/disinfecting was the most frequently reported of the behaviors outside of handwashing.
 All of these infection control behaviors were reported to be performed much less frequently than was handwashing.

-As would be expected, certain behaviors and intentions varied according to the circumstances of groups – for example, people seeking to protect a high risk household member reported the intention to perform all behaviors slightly more frequently, while people seeking to protect themselves from a household member with symptoms were more likely to self-isolate in their own room.
+As would be expected, certain behaviors and intentions varied according to the circumstances of groups – for example, people seeking to protect others when showing symptoms reported higher current frequencies of wearing face-coverings, while people seeking to protect a high-risk household member reported the intention to socially distance within the home more frequently.

 Comparison with existing literature